GeminiDRSoftware/DRAGONS/astrodata/doc/descriptors/docscripts/source/descriptor_user_guide.rst

 A descriptor function is used if a descriptor requires access to multiple keywords, requires access to keywords in the pixel data extensions (a dictionary must be created) and / or requires some validation.
-If no appropriate descriptor function is found, an exception is raised (:ref:`Section 4.5 <Descriptor_Exceptions>`).
-If a descriptor value is returned, either directly from the header of the data or from a descriptor function, the :ref:`CalculatorInterface <Calculator_Interface>` class instantiates the ``DV`` object (which contains the descriptor value) and returns this to the user.
+If no appropriate descriptor function is found, an exception is raised (see the :ref:`Descriptor Exceptions <Descriptor_Exceptions>` section).
+If a descriptor value is returned, either directly from the header of the data or from a descriptor function, the ``CalculatorInterface.py`` file instantiates the ``DV`` object (which contains the descriptor value) and returns this to the user.

-.. _Calculator_Interface:

 ``CalculatorInterface.py``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~